Artificial Intelligence in Focus: A Comparative Analysis of the BRICS and FOC Declarations on AI Governance

 The FOC not only references human rights but also identifies key tools for AI governance, such as risk assessments and due diligence.
 It also cites the UN Guiding Principles on Business and Human Rights, a document that provides guidelines for the private sector regarding activities that directly impact human rights.
 While the FOC is more focused on coordination within the UN system and alignment with the Sustainable Development Goals (SDGs), BRICS, though centered on the UN, does not specify how such work should be operationalized.
 This may stem from the FOC’s narrower digital focus, in contrast to the broader thematic scope of BRICS.

 BRICS articulates wide-ranging economic and political goals and, in its Declaration, expresses concern over the development of Artificial General Intelligence (AGI).
 The group advocates for governance, policy, and AI research to be equitably and multipolarly distributed, emphasizing the leadership of Global South countries.
-The BRICS Declaration assumes a significant role in challenging the current global digital and political order, reflecting the bloc’s shared commitment to strengthening economic, political, and social cooperation.
+The BRICS Declaration assumes a significant role in challenging the current global digital order, characterized by the concentration of power of big tech, aiming to reduce barriers to the development of AI-based technologies by countries of the Global South and reflecting the joint commitment of its members to strengthen economic, political and social cooperation among themselves.

-Despite their differences, both groups agree on one core point: a global collective effort is needed to establish minimum standards for AI governance and development.
-However, the difference lies in the focus and method of implementing these objectives.
-BRICS clearly prioritizes development and reducing inequality across the Global South, whereas the FOC frames its approach through a stronger emphasis on freedom of expression and human rights, adopting a more geopolitically open posture that embraces broad societal participation.
+Despite the distinctions, one consensus is clear: a collective global effort is needed to establish minimum standards for AI governance and development.
+The difference, however, lies in the form and manner in which these objectives are operationalized.
+The BRICS undeniably prioritize development and the reduction of inequalities that permeate the Global South, while the FOC bases its actions on defending freedom of expression and human rights, adopting a more open approach from a geopolitical perspective and embracing the participation of society as a whole.

 Civil society participation is explicitly highlighted in the FOC declaration, which names the Internet Governance Forum (IGF) and the International Telecommunication Union’s AI for Good as appropriate venues for AI debates.
 It also calls for the inclusion of the UN Office of the High Commissioner for Human Rights (OHCHR) in the AI Panel and Global Dialogue, two AI initiatives from the UN system derived from the Global Digital Compact.
 Negotiations to establish these two new spaces are currently underway at the UN headquarters in New York.